|Skip to main contents|

 This technique makes use of laser light to produce permanent results.
 The light targets melanin in hairs which in turn converts the light energy into heat.
 The heat is then transferred to the hair's follicle, which in-turn produces inflammation, and this inflammation sends a signal to the follicle to cause it to go into its resting (Telogen) phase (Learn more about hair growth cycle).

 If the patient has dark hair and pale skin then most of the light will be absorbed by the hairs.
 However, if the patient has dark skin and light hair then the light is more likely to be absorbed by the skin resulting in skin damage.
-IPL is often used for darker skinned patients.
+Intense pulsed light (IPL) is often used for darker skinned patients.

 The cost of removing hairs by laser is relatively high, but this type of treatment is one of the most effective in permanent hair removal.